 OVERVIEW OF PROGRAMS:

-The Kindergarten through 2nd grade Gifted and Talented Program allows students to extend their knowledge of the curriculum in the general education classroom.
+The Kindergarten through 3rd grade Gifted and Talented Program allows students to extend their knowledge of the curriculum.
 This program will enrich creative thinking and problem-solving strategies through hands-on learning.
-The 1st and 2nd grade program includes a pull-out/push-in model with weekly sessions that provide enrichment opportunities.
+This program includes a pull-out model with weekly sessions that provide enrichment opportunities.

-The 3rd– 4th grade Gifted and Talented Program has both push-in/pull-out components.
-One component includes weekly sessions with enrichment opportunities to extend students’ knowledge of the curriculum.
-The other component of this program allows students to prepare and participate in competitions, such as the Science Olympiad.
-The Science Olympiad allows students to participate in problem solving, laboratory investigations, hands-on activities, and more.
+The 4th grade Gifted and Talented Program includes a pull-out model with weekly sessions to extend students’ knowledge of the curriculum.
+In addition, the program allows students to prepare and participate in competitions.
+In the past, students have competed in the Science Olympiad, Battle of the Books, and other competitions.
+These competitions allow students to participate in problem solving, laboratory investigations, hands-on activities, and more.

 5- 8 GIFTED AND TALENTED PROGRAM:

 The 5th through 8th grade Gifted and Talented Program is a pull-out model which allows students to participate in opportunities that extend beyond the classroom curriculum.
-The program focuses on students learning, use of technology, community and real-world connections, and success through different learning experiences.
+The program focuses on hands-on learning experiences, use of technology, community and real-world connections, and success through different learning experiences.

-The program includes participation in the Passaic County Gifted & Talented Consortium and preparation for competitions including Science Olympiad (Grades 5 & 6) and National History Day (Grades 6-8).
+The program includes participation in the Passaic County Gifted & Talented Consortium and preparation for competitions.
 The Passaic County Gifted and Talented Consortium hosts competitions, such as Battle of the Books (Grades 5-8), Kahoot Bowl, Quiz Bowl, Logic Problem Solving, Crime Scene Investigation, Debates, and more!

 GIFTED AND TALENTED